foundersandcoders/db-morning-challenge/README.md

 Using a local database is ok, but only you have access to it, as it is on your PC.

-To share a database between multiple developers, we can use remote databases - databases that are hosted on the cloud, and then connect to them the same way we connect to our local ones, just using a different URL - each database will have its own unique url.
+To share a database between multiple developers, we can use remote databases - databases that are hosted on the cloud.
+We then connect to them the same way we connect to our local ones, just using a different URL - each database will have its own unique url.

 Heroku has a service for hosting SQL databases - once you've create a heroku app (as you have been doing since week 4), you can then use a heroku `add-on` to add a database, either using the heroku command line interface (CLI) or on the website: